 MANDARIN OR TANGERINE MOJITO PERSONALIZED

-For the record, you can substitute any variety of orange for either the mandarin or tangerine.
-However, both mandarin oranges and tangerines have a different flavors than oranges.
+For the record, you can substitute any variety of orange for either mandarin or tangerine.
+However, both mandarin oranges and tangerines have a different flavor than oranges.

 Mandarin oranges have a strong citrus aroma that is fresh and pleasant smelling.
 They have vanilla and spicy component to their flavor profile.
 Whereas, tangerines are less tart but sweeter than oranges.
 Tangerines also tend to have a stronger flavor profile than oranges and a shorter aftertaste.
 (One exception to this is the blood orange.)